ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Mempool

-[Mempool](https://github.com/ava-labs/blobvm/blob/master/mempool/mempool.go) is temporary memory for storing pending transactions.
+[The Mempool](https://github.com/ava-labs/blobvm/blob/master/mempool/mempool.go) is temporary memory for storing pending transactions.
 These are maintained at the local node level and can be flushed out when the node restarts.
 The new transactions received directly from a user or through app gossip, are stored inside this mempool.

-Mempool is ideally a Max Heap that pushes new transactions into the heap according to the transaction's price.
-It keeps the transaction with the highest price at the top.

-Mempool is [initialized](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L151) during the initialization of VM.
+Ideally the Mempool is a Max Heap that pushes new transactions into the heap according to the transaction's price.
+It keeps the transaction with the highest price at the top and is [initialized](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L151) during the initialization of VM.

 ```go
 vm.mempool = mempool.New(vm.genesis, vm.config.MempoolSize)
 ```

 Whenever a transaction is submitted to VM, it first gets initialized, verified, and executed locally.
-If the transaction looks valid, then it is [added](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L431) to mempool.
+If the transaction looks valid, then it's [added to mempool](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L431).

 ```go
 vm.mempool.Add(tx)
 ```

-`Add` method of mempool is implemented in the [mempool.go](https://github.com/ava-labs/blobvm/blob/master/mempool/mempool.go#L43) file.
+The Mempool's `Add` method is implemented in the [mempool.go](https://github.com/ava-labs/blobvm/blob/master/mempool/mempool.go#L43) file.
 It has the following functions:

-- Verifies if the transaction ID exists in the mempool or not
+- Verifies if the transaction ID exists in the mempool or not.
-- Optimistically add the transaction to the max heap
+- Optimistically add the transaction to the max heap.
 - If the max heap size is larger than the configured size, then it will pop the minimum price tx.
-- Add the transaction to `mempool.newTxs`
+- Add the transaction to `mempool.newTxs`.
-- Add notification in the `mempool.Pending` channel to indicate production of a new block
+- Add notification in the `mempool.Pending` channel to indicate production of a new block.

 There are many other methods implemented.
 The code is well commented for you to understand.